The WellSprings Story

 Asking the proper question is the central action of transformation—in fairy tales, in analysis, and in individuation.
 The key question causes germination of consciousness.

 Women Who Run With the Wolves, Clarissa Pinkola Estes>

 I am in High School.
 I am standing in front of my family home asking the universe the question, What does it mean to be a woman?
 I do not understand the enormity of the question.
 But I do feel the vastness of the silence that follows.
 It was unmistakable.

 The time was the early seventies, the middle of the second wave of the women’s movement (1960s – 1980s).
 Social upheaval was in full swing, challenging cultural stereotypes for both men and women.
 I gladly gave up wearing a bra, makeup, even shaving my legs.
 I felt drawn to an earthy, embodied feminism.
 There was a certain liberation in choosing not to conform to the images the culture projected on to women at the time.
 There was also the feeling that unlimited opportunity lay ahead.

 Moving through my twenties I find that I am wanting to hear from women.
 In a small spiritual group that I participate in I initiate a gathering of the women.
-I am wanting to hear women’s voices, women’s perspectives.
-I am not exactly sure what I am looking for.
-And I am not yet in a place to meaningfully facilitate so the gatherings disperse.
-But I find myself always asking myself how this or that affects women.
+I am wanting to hear their voices.
+I am not exactly sure what I am looking for, and I am not yet in a place to meaningfully facilitate the group, so the gatherings disperse.
+But I find that I am always asking myself how this or that affects women.
 It becomes a reference point for me.